JeanCarletta/HeatHack-Tech-Guide/_sources/setup-v3/save-mode/sending-us-the-data.md

 # Sending us the data

 On a laptop, you can start an email to us and add the data file as an attachment.
-This can be trickier to do on a file or laptop.
-If

-Once you find the file, you can start an email to us and add the data file as an attachment.
-On a phone or a tablet there is often an easier way - when you get the notification that the file has downloaded, there will often be some way to "share" it with us.
+This is also possible on other devices, but it can be tricky to find the file.
+There is often an easier way - when you get the notification that the file has downloaded, there should be an option to "share" it.
 Here are some icons that might be used to mean "share".

 ::::{grid} 1 1 1 2